What is Half and Half (and how to make it)

 It’s very easy to substitute half and half by making your own DIY Half and Half at home.
 There are a couple of options based on what you have on hand.

-- Mix ½ cup of milk and ½ cup of cream to create half and half.
+- Mix ½ cup of milk and ½ cup of heavy cream to create half and half.
 Did you notice that play on words there?
 Easy as pie!

 - No cream?
 No problem.
 Combine 1 cup of milk less two tablespoons with 2 tablespoons melted butter.
 Voila!